When the temperatures dip, these DC bars and restaurants heat up with fireplaces, outdoor fire pits and more.

-If you’re not fortunate enough to have a fireplace at your home, or space for a bonfire in the backyard, no worries – the District has you covered.
-Numerous restaurants and bars have areas fit for kicking back, relaxing and shaking off the brr of fall and winter with fireplaces and heaters to go with dishes and drinks sure to satisfy the appetite and keep the body warm.
+If you’re not fortunate enough to have a fireplace at home or space for a bonfire in the backyard, no worries – these bars and restaurants in the District have you covered with roaring fireplaces, warm wood-fired ovens and outdoor fire pits.
+So mosey on over to these prime spots for getting cozy, shake off the brr of fall and winter and warm up with an open fire and dishes and drinks sure to satisfy the appetite.

-Sophisticated, New American fare like oven-roasted pork chops and jumbo lump crab cakes with a bourbon corn succotash make any experience at the Blue Duck Tavern memorable.
-But ask to be seated next to the open kitchen, outfitted with an open-flame oven, and you’ll have a new appreciation for the food artisans at work.
-Sit back in the handcrafted furniture and also enjoy seasonally themed cocktails like the Untitled #1, which pairs locally made gin with chocolate and rosemary.
-Bonus: this farm-to-fork eatery is the District’s only Michelin-starred restaurant that serves breakfast, lunch and dinner (not to mention a top-notch brunch menu).
+Sophisticated, new American fare like pasture-raised half chicken and pan-seared Arctic char with a roasted corn succotash and clams chorizo make any experience at the Blue Duck Tavern memorable.
+But ask to be seated next to the kitchen, outfitted with an open-flame oven, and you’ll have a new appreciation for the food artisans at work.
+Sit back in the handcrafted furniture and enjoy seasonally themed cocktails.

 Don’t let anyone fool you – sangria is a pleasant sipper even in chilly weather.
 That is, as long as you have blankets, heat lamps and a fireplace close by.
 Thankfully, this Spanish wine bar and restaurant on 14th Street does.
 Go light with cava and Spanish cheeses or heavy with a Rioja and paella, either way you’re in for the royal heat treatment.

 Situated in the heart of Capitol Hill, the comfortable Art and Soul is ideal for a cozy group gathering.
-As you lounge beside a roaring fire pit, spy the U.S. Capitol dome while sipping on a gin cocktail or a beer from local purveyors like Devil’s Backbone and 3 Stars Brewing Company.
+As you lounge beside a roaring fire pit, spy the U.S. Capitol dome while sipping on a gin cocktail or a beer from local purveyors.
 Snag your beverage of choice inside before setting up a fireside chat, as outdoor service wanes in winter.